-Daniel 3:28 28 Nebuchadnezzar responded and said, "Blessed be the God of Shadrach, Meshach and Abed-nego, who has sent His angel and delivered His servants who put their trust in Him, violating the king's command, and yielded up their bodies so as not to serve or worship any god except their own God.
+Daniel 3:28 Nebuchadnezzar responded and said, "Blessed be the God of Shadrach, Meshach and Abed-nego, who has sent His angel and delivered His servants who put their trust in Him, violating the king's command, and yielded up their bodies so as not to serve or worship any god except their own God.

-But, simply for Nebuchadnezzar to make the connection that the God of these three Hebrews would send one of His angels to rescue them, does not automatically equate the phrase "son of the gods" with angels in every other place in the OT, as Dr. Sarfati concludes: "So, the OT and cognate languages use 'sons of God' to mean 'angels' everywhere else.
+But, simply for Nebuchadnezzar to make the connection that the God of these three Hebrews would send one of His angels to rescue them, does not automatically equate the phrase "son of the gods" with angels in every other place in the OT.

+Having made his case, (albeit a weak case in my estimation), Dr. Sarfati concludes: "So, the OT and cognate languages use 'sons of God' to mean 'angels' everywhere else.
 It looks like special pleading to treat Genesis 6 as one exception to this general rule.
 This should not be done without very good reason."